xamarin/xamarin-macios/tools/devops/device-tests/README.md

 2 it will disappear in the future

 Until xamarin-storage is fully removed, we allow certain pipelines to use it.
 This is done via the 'useXamarinStorage' parameter in the templates.
-To make things easier to mantain, this value is set in the variable templates per lab.
+To make things easier to maintain, this value is set in the variable templates per lab.
 Unfortunatly, variables do not take types (boolean in this case) so we set a string to be 'true' or 'false' and we use eq to convert it to a boolean and pass it to the templates: